Dhadkan (2000 film): Plot

-Anjali unwillingly leaves Dev to keep her parents happy.
-Heartbroken, Dev relates this to his mother, Jhanvi who instantly dies in shock as she liked Anjali a lot.
-Anjali marries Ram, whom Narendra believes will be the perfect match for her.
-Ram is a charming man of great ideals, who believes in giving a rightful place to Anjali and respects her boundaries and sensibilities and gives her ample space to cope with her loss.
+Anjali leaves Dev so as not to upset Narendra and her mother, Veena Chauhan (Anjana Mumtaz).
+Anjali wanted to leave her house, but Narendra threatens to commit suicide if she took this step.
+Narendra agrees to let Anjali keep her promise to meet Dev, where she tells him that she has come to leave him.
+Dev is shocked and promises to destroy everything he holds dear if he can't get Anjali.
+Heartbroken, Dev tells this to his mother, Jhanvi, who dies in shock as she liked Anjali a lot.
+Anjali marries Ram Verma (Akshay Kumar), who Narendra believes will be the perfect match for her.
+Ram is a man of great ideals who believes in giving a rightful place to Anjali and respects her sensibilities.
+He won't touch Anjali as she is not ready for a physical relationship with Ram.